The Bachelor of Nursing (Graduate Entry) is offered by the College of Nursing and Health Sciences.

 - demonstrate knowledge, skills and professional behaviours that are consistent with the Nursing and Midwifery Board of Australia Registered nurse standards for practice, international nursing standards and Flinders University graduate qualities

 To qualify for the Bachelor of Nursing (Graduate Entry), a student must complete 72 units with a grade of Pass or NGP or better in each topic.

 Except with permission of the College the course must be completed within eight consecutive semesters.

 The award of a grade of Fail (F) in the same topic on more than one occasion may constitute prima facie evidence of unsatisfactory progress for the purpose of the University's Policy on Student Progress.

-A student who fails the practice component of any topic will receive a Fail grade for that topic.
+A student who fails the professional experience placement component of any topic will receive a Fail grade for that topic.
 A student may at any time be removed from a professional experience placement for unprofessional behaviour and/or unsafe practice.